foreverstupid/Lang/doc/Lang.md

 a["0"];
 ```

 The way the Lang release indexing makes arrays similar to dictionaries.
 Moreover, Lang supports some kind of a syntaxic sugar that is called as **pseudo-fields**.
 A special operator **.** (dot) can be used instead of indexing by a string.
-For example, the following code are equivalent:
+For example, the following code lines are equivalent:
 ```
 array["length"];
 array.length;
 ```
-Note, that pseudo-field names should contain only alphanumeric characters (letters, digits, and underscores), while string indexing allows key to have arbitrary characters.
+Note, that pseudo-field names should contain only alphanumeric characters (letters, digits, and underscores), while string indexing allows key to include arbitrary characters.

 ## Variable visibility